Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Total evaluation time is typically 6-8 weeks from initial consultation to final recommendations.
 Some patients may require additional invasive monitoring, which can extend the timeline by 2-4 weeks.

-Our Pre-Surgical Evaluation Experts
+Who Are Our Pre-Surgical Evaluation Experts?

 Dr. Rutul Shah